 If you’re new to investments and looking to start your savings journey, a tax-free unit trust is the ideal investment product to get you started.
 Tax-free unit trusts were created under the legislation passed in 2015 by the National Treasury, to encourage South Africans to save.
 Similar to a standard unit trust, tax-free unit trusts allow you to invest in top performing companies and have the potential to generate greater returns than an ordinary bank account over the long run.
 Unlike a standard unit trust, you don’t pay tax on interest, dividends and capital gains, which means your investment has the potential to grow faster.

-You can kick-start your journey by investing R500 a month, or a lump sum of R10 000.
-Always remember that unit trusts and tax-free unit trusts are a medium to long-term investment, so give your money time to grow.
+You can kick-start your journey by investing a minimum of R500 per month, or a lump sum minimum of R10 000.
+Always remember that standard and tax-free unit trusts are a medium to long-term investment, so give your money time to grow.

 How It Works